Priyanshu845438/Donation-Platform/frontend/README.md

 ## Backend Configuration (Required)

 This frontend is designed to work with a specific backend API.
-You need to have a backend server running that exposes the following endpoints.
+You need to have a backend server running that exposes the API endpoints as documented in the Postman collection.

 **Base URL:** `http://localhost:5000/api`

-### CORS Configuration (Important!)
+### CORS Configuration (Crucial!)

-Because the frontend (e.g., from `http://localhost:5173`) and backend (from `http://localhost:5000`) run on different ports, you **must** enable Cross-Origin Resource Sharing (CORS) on your backend server.
+Because the frontend (e.g., from `http://localhost:5173`) and backend (from `http://localhost:5000`) run on different origins, you **must** enable Cross-Origin Resource Sharing (CORS) on your backend server.
 Otherwise, the browser will block all API requests for security reasons, resulting in a "Failed to fetch" error.

 If you are using **Express.js** for your backend, you can do this easily with the `cors` middleware: